View on GitHub

 Introduction and F´ Terminology

-The Hello World tutorial is designed to teach new users the basics of F´ usage, instruct existing users on new command that help in F´ development, and act as the canonical “Hello World” example for F´.
+The Hello World tutorial is designed to teach new users the basics of F´ usage, instruct existing users on new commands that help in F´ development, and act as the canonical “Hello World” example for F´.

 [!TIP] The source for this tutorial is located here: https://github.com/fprime-community/fprime-tutorial-hello-world.
 If you are stuck at some point during the tutorial, you may refer to that reference as the “solution”.